Lost: Via Domus: Development

 On May 22, 2006, Ubisoft announced that they had licensed the rights from Touchstone Television to create a video game based on Lost planned for release at the end of February 2008.

-Although it was not in development hell, there had been no updates on the game since its initial May 2006 announcement when Damon Lindelof and Carlton Cuse stated in the official Lost podcast of April 16, 2007 that the game was in production and that they had seen playable footage of the game.
+Although it was not in development hell, there had been no updates on the game since its initial May 2006 announcement when Damon Lindelof and Carlton Cuse stated in the official Lost podcast of April 16, 2007, that the game was in production and that they had seen playable footage of the game.
 The game was officially unveiled at Comic-Con 2007.

 Reception

 Lost: Via Domus received mixed reviews from critics.
-Based on 50 reviews, the Xbox 360 version currently holds a score of 55 out of 100 at Metacritic.
+Based on 50 reviews, the Xbox 360 version holds a score of 55 out of 100 at Metacritic.

 Critics believed the game is most enjoyable to die-hard Lost fans, with 1Up.com commenting that "Via Domus is fan service through and through".
 They also believed that the game was short, with IGN citing completion in 4 to 6 hours, and GameSpot claiming that it is too short to justify full price.
 Several reviews also criticized the stand-in voice actors.
 For example, IGN claimed Locke was played like an "old-timey prospector", while Sawyer sounded like "Huckleberry Hound".

 However, Eurogamer believed that the game did a good job of "creating a new character [that is] able to exist without disrupting the [series'] timeline or feeling like an aberration", and the game's graphics and presentation received praise.
 Ultimately, IGN summarized that Via Domus "is a game for the fans, which only fans can appreciate.
 But at the same time - in a strange bit of paradox - this is a game that will disappoint almost every Lost fan."